phisn/algebraic-server-reconciliation/docs/main.typ

 === Valve's Source Engine: A Canonical Implementation

-The networking model of Valve's Source Engine, which powers titles like Half-Life 2 and Counter-Strike: Source, serves as a well-documented and highly influential example of the authoritative client-server architecture. @source-networking Its documentation, made widely available to the modding and development community, has codified many of the foundational techniques discussed in this chapter.
+The networking model of Valve's Source Engine, which powers titles like Half-Life 2 and Counter-Strike: Source, serves as a well-documented and highly influential example of the authoritative client-server architecture @source-networking.
+Its documentation, made widely available to the modding and development community, has codified many of the foundational techniques discussed in this chapter.
 The engine simulates the game in discrete "ticks" on an authoritative server.
 Clients run prediction for the local player's movement to mask latency, and the server performs lag compensation to ensure fairness in hit registration by rewinding player history.
-The client also performs interpolation between received server snapshots to produce smooth motion for remote entities, deliberately rendering the world slightly in the past to ensure it always has valid states to interpolate between. @source-networking The extensive set of user-configurable variables (cl_interp, cl_cmdrate, rate) allows for fine-tuning of the trade-offs between responsiveness and smoothness, exposing the underlying mechanics to the end-user.
+The client also performs interpolation between received server snapshots to produce smooth motion for remote entities, deliberately rendering the world slightly in the past to ensure it always has valid states to interpolate between @source-networking.
+The extensive set of user-configurable variables (cl_interp, cl_cmdrate, rate) allows for fine-tuning of the trade-offs between responsiveness and smoothness, exposing the underlying mechanics to the end-user.
 The Source Engine's networking model represents a robust, battle-tested blueprint for state synchronization in fast-paced first-person shooters.

 #figure(
   image("images/source-lag-compensation.png", width: 90%),